Chicken Avocado Rice Bowl

 • Large skillet

-• Rice cooker
+• Rice cooker or saucepan

-• Instant-read thermometer
+• Instant-read food thermometer

 • Cutting board

-• Small sauce cups
+• Small leak-resistant sauce cups

 Method

-5. In a small bowl, whisk together the Greek yogurt, lime juice, garlic powder, and salt.
-Add water a little at a time until the sauce is thin enough to drizzle.
+5. To make the creamy lime sauce, whisk together the Greek yogurt, lime juice, garlic powder, and salt.
+Add water gradually until the sauce is thin enough to drizzle.

 Notes